Unpacking TRSL's Q1 FY26: Is This Indian Railways Super-Grower Still On Track?

 Passenger Rolling Stock PBIT 8.74 3.72 134.95% 9.24 -5.41%

-While Freight PBIT fell sharply, Passenger PBIT saw a remarkable 134.95% YoY surge, with margins significantly improving from 6.11% to 11.29%.
-This robust growth in the passenger segment’s profitability, despite lower coach dispatches, suggests better product mix (more traction motors) and improving operational leverage in this nascent but high-potential segment.
+While Freight PBIT fell sharply due to lower volumes, Passenger PBIT saw a remarkable 134.95% YoY surge, with margins significantly improving from 6.11% to 11.29%.
+This robust growth in the passenger segment’s profitability, despite lower coach dispatches, suggests better product mix (more traction motors) and improving operational leverage as this nascent but high-potential segment scales up.

 Overall, while Q1 FY26 headline earnings look disappointing, the underlying stability in EBITDA margins and stellar growth in Passenger segment PBIT suggest that TRSL is a ‘fast grower’ facing a temporary headwind.
 The dip is largely attributable to a supply chain issue rather than fundamental demand weakness or operational inefficiency, and is accompanied by strong future growth prospects from its robust order book and capacity expansion.